-Gabriela A. Gonzalez (BSEE '92) is the deputy director of the Intel Foundation, focused on K-12 STEM education for underserved communities.
+Gabriela A. Gonzalez (BSEE '92) is the director of Intel's STEM Education Research Office and former deputy director of the Intel Foundation, focused on K-12 STEM education for underserved communities.
 As a program manager at Intel Labs, she steered program and curriculum development at research universities around the world.